top of page

 edit videos,

-or simply have a gift
+or simply carry a gift

-only out of joy,
+simply out of joy,

-only out of inner calling —
+simply out of an inner call,

-No one must “work for the village.”
+No one has to “work for the village.”

 Work may finally be connected again

-with your heart and your identity.
+to your heart and your identity.

 Eden start-ups — where ideas become reality.